wli51/virtual_stain_flow/src/virtual_stain_flow/datasets/README.md

 It supports lazy loading of images, caching, and efficient handling of input and target channels.
 - Returns paired input/target image stack as numpy arrays or torch Tensors
 - Provides methods to save and load dataset configurations as JSON files for reproducibility.

+---

+## `BBoxCropImageDataset`

+The `BBoxCropImageDataset` class extends `BaseImageDataset` to provide spatial cropping and rotation functionality for image datasets.
+It integrates bounding box annotations with image data to enable region-of-interest extraction from larger images.
+- Inherits all lazy loading, caching, and PyTorch compatibility features from `BaseImageDataset`
+- Uses `BBoxSchema` and `BBoxAccessor` for structured handling of spatial annotations
+- Returns cropped and rotated paired input/target image regions as numpy arrays or torch Tensors
+- Maintains serialization capabilities including bbox annotations and schema for reproducibility

+---

 ### Usage: